ritikZ18/Code_Clause_internship/face_detection/README.md

-Sure, here's an example README for a face detection and recognition app that uses the face-api.js library:

 # Face Detection and Recognition App

 This is a web application that uses the face-api.js library to perform face detection and recognition on a live video stream.
 With this application, you can easily detect faces in a video stream, identify facial landmarks, and recognize facial expressions.